texta-tk/texta-tk.github.io/source/document_importer.rst

 	1. "_id": Under which id should Elasticsearch insert the document, without this Elasticsearch will generate one itself.

 	2. "_index": Under which already existing index should Elasticsearch insert the document.
+When the index field is missing, all the documents will be sent to an index with the name format of: "texta-{DEPLOY_KEY}-import-project-{project_id}" where DEPLOY_KEY by default is "1".

 	3. "_type": Specifies the doc_type for Elasticsearch documents, should be manually set to "_doc", defaults to "_doc".

 	4. "_source": Actual JSON content of the document.
+All documents should follow the same schema as conflicts will cause errors.

 **split_text_in_fields**:
 	Specifies which text fields should be split into smaller pieces, defaults to a field with the name "text" if none is given.
 By default the texts are split at a 3000 character limit!
 Users who do not want to have their documents split should set this field to an empty list.